Diepoxybutane

 Diepoxybutane (also known as butane diepoxide, butadiene diepoxide, or 1,2:3,4-diepoxybutane) is an epoxide which is a colorless liquid at room temperature.
-It is therefore highly reactive, more than other ethers.
-An epoxide is a cyclic ether that contains a three atom ring that comes close to an equilateral triangle.
-The primary structure of an epoxide contains two carbon atoms and a hydrocarbon attached to an oxygen atom.
-It polymerizes in the presence of catalysts or when heated.
-It’s hydrophilic, very flammable and easily ignited by heat or sparks.
+Epoxides are very reactive due to ring strain and diepoxybutane contains two of these groups, so it is highly reactive, more than other ethers.
+It is hydrophilic, very flammable and easily ignited by heat or sparks.

-Diepoxybutane is used as a chemical intermediate, as a curing agent for polymers, as a cross-linking agent for textiles, and as a preservative.
+Diepoxybutane is used as a chemical intermediate, as a cross-linking agent for polymers and textiles, and as a preservative.